AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-neuroblastoma-04/scripts/README.md

 These scripts are not included in `../run-analysis.sh`; usage information is provided in scripts directly.

 * `prepare-gene-lists.R` is manually run to create `../references/nbatlas-marker-genes.tsv` and `../references/consensus-marker-genes.tsv` validation files

+## utils directory

+This directory contains files with utility functions used in code throughout the module.

+* `jaccard-utils.R` contains utility functions to build heatmaps colored by Jaccard similarity